Trinitarianism in the Church Fathers: 169–181: Theophilus of Antioch

-It is maintained by some that "Theophilus does not use τρίας to mean 'three-in-one', but rather simply uses it to indicate that there were three things before man, God and His Word and His Wisdom"; that he, like other second and third century authors, was referring to "a "trinity", triad or threesome, but not a triune or tripersonal God".
+It is maintained by some that "Theophilus does not use τρίας [sic] to mean 'three-in-one', but rather simply uses it to indicate that there were three things before man, God and His Word and His Wisdom"; that he, like other second and third century authors, was referring to "a "trinity", triad or threesome, but not a triune or tripersonal God".

 In contrast to Trinitarian theology, Theophilus of Antioch did not view the Son as an eternally self existing person.
 Theophilus wrote that God "begat Him, emitting Him along with His own wisdom before all things."
 Instead of speaking of the Word as the Creator, Theophilus speaks of the "Word as a helper in the things that were created by Him", thus he assigns the role of Creator to God alone, while assigning the lesser position of "helper" to the "begat" Son.
 Many scholars believe this viewpoint is inconsistent with Theophilus believing in a trinity.
 For example, Dr. Norman Geisler comments: "There are no exceptions; Christ is the Creator of all things including angels and everything visible or invisible.
 Since Christ could not be both the Creator of everything and at the same time a creature Himself, it is necessary to conclude that He is Himself the uncreated Creator of all creation".
 It is noteworthy that Theophilus specified that only 1 of the 3 mentioned is God.
 Even in his most famous quote "Trinity, of God, and His Word, and His wisdom", Theophilus only identifies one of the three as God.
 The other two are described as being parts or aspects of this God ("His" Word and "His" Wisdom).
 Neither does Theophilus describe the Word and Wisdom as persons.
 He simply says "God, then, having His own Word internal within His own bowels, begat Him, emitting Him along with His own wisdom before all things."
 The viewpoint held by Theophilus of both the Word (whom he later identified as the Son) and God's Wisdom, as both being emitted at some point in time, would seem to conflict with the Trinitarian viewpoint of God being eternal, uncreated, equal and self existing.